 Pitch

-The main purpose of the book is to examine through various studies the various reasons for the survival of the Hashemite rule in Jordan.
+The main purpose of the book is to examine the various reasons for the survival of the Hashemite rule in Jordan.
 This year marks the centenary of the Hashemite regime in Jordan, which is one of the oldest and most stable regimes in the Middle East.
-The Hashemite regime has faced challenges, threats and subversions, more than any other Arab regime.
-For example, in recent years it has survived the Arab Spring and the threats of the Islamic State (ISIS) Nevertheless it succeeded to survive.
+More than any other Arab regime, the Hashemites have faced challenges, threats and subversions.
+For example, in recent years the regime has survived the Arab Spring and the threats from the Islamic State (ISIS).

-The book will provide answers to the question of survival from different perspectives: historical, social, cultural and political, while connecting between them.
-Hence, the question of the survival of the Hashemite regime will be examined not only from historical aspect, as some historians use to do, but from various aspects.
+The book will address the Hashemites’ survival from different perspectives: historical, social, cultural and political, connecting these approaches.
+Hence, the question of the survival of the Hashemite regime will be examined not only from historical aspects, but from various aspects.

 The book will try to answer the following questions: Did forming a Jordanian-British alliance helped to maintain political stability?
-To what extent King Abdullah II's liberal policy related to the stability of the regime? did the Palestinians in Jordan succeed in integrating into the Jordanian state and no longer endanger the political stability?
+To what extent did King Abdullah II's liberal policy impact on the stability of the regime?
+Did the Palestinians in Jordan succeed in integrating into the Jordanian state and cease to endanger political stability?
 Is the Hashemite regime's connection to Jerusalem still important?
-How do the minorities in Jordan are involved in the government?
+How are minorities in Jordan involved in government?
 How is it possible that despite its economic problems Jordan is considered one of the most stable countries in the Arab world?
 Can the stability of the government be strengthened by promoting and preserving the environment?

 Key Features and benefits

-The suggested book will be, as noted, interdisciplinary and will contain studies from various and diverse aspects.
-The studies in the book will be based on primary and secondary sources, including archives, newspapers, literary works, memoirs and more.
-The studies will deal with issues, some of which are known and important but require re-discussion and some of which are new and have not yet received in-depth academic research.
-For example, the development of Jordanian literature, or the Christian and Druze minorities in Jordan, which are usually lacking in research in English.
+The volume under consideration will be interdisciplinary in outlook.
+The studies in the book will be based on primary and secondary sources, including archives, newspapers, literary works, and memoirs.
+The chapters will deal with issues, some of which are known and important but require re-discussion and some of which are new and have not yet been subjected to in-depth academic research.
+Examples of the latter include the development of Jordanian literature, or the Christian and Druze minorities in Jordan, which are under researched in English.

 Keywords